l0k0ms/workshops/log-workshop/steps/step8.md

 With the Trace ID we are now able to bind a log to the corresponding trace:

-1. Open a log from the `user-api` service.
+1. Open a log from the `iot-frontend` service.
 2. Select the Trace icon next to the service name to see the associated trace:

 ![associated trace](https://raw.githubusercontent.com/l0k0ms/workshops/master/log-workshop/assets/images/associated_trace.png)